19+ Travertine Tile Backsplash

 What is travertine tile backsplash?

-This material is a type of limestone and has stunning characteristics such as a wide range of colors and unique specks.
+This material is a type of limestone tile and has stunning characteristics such as a wide range of colors and unique specks.
 These different colors vary from each other and this allows each individual tile to look different from any other meaning you will hardly find a slab that is identical to the other.
 Most of the commonest colors include ivory, gold, brown and gray to name just but a few.
 Using these different travertine tile backsplash properly can help create a distinctive look to your sink area, becoming a lovely focal point in your kitchen.

 Travertine tile backsplash ideas